 This is where automation comes into its own.
 Retailers can automatically monitor purchasing trends and stock levels via instore sensors and cameras, for instance, and use the data to trigger orders from suppliers well in advance.

-Thus, with greater data fluency for all, customers are happier because businesses can give them what they want exactly when they want it, and businesses processes, which is evident in financial institutions, too.
+Thus, with greater data fluency for all, customers are happier because businesses can give them what they want exactly when they want it, and businesses are slicker because they can order what they need exactly when they need it.